Skip to Content

 Where the academic record contains an aegrotat grade(s), it is treated in the same way as a pass grade.
-That is, the credits associated with the paper are credited to the qualification, but the aegrotat grade is not assigned a grade point value.
-The grade does not contribute to the numerator of the GPA formula, and the credits associated with the paper do not contribute to the denominator of the GPA formula.
+That is, the credits associated with the course are credited to the qualification, but the aegrotat grade is not assigned a grade point value.
+The grade does not contribute to the numerator of the GPA formula, and the credits associated with the course do not contribute to the denominator of the GPA formula.
 Thus, the student is neither advantaged nor disadvantaged.

-Where the academic record contains a fail grade(s), with fail defined as D, E, F, or DNC, the credits associated with the paper contribute to the denominator of the GPA calculation but not to the numerator.
+Where the academic record contains a fail grade(s), with fail defined as D, E, F, or DNC, the credits associated with the course contribute to the denominator of the GPA calculation but not to the numerator.

 Where a student has transferred credit from an incomplete qualification at another institution to a Massey postgraduate qualification, the credits awarded are credited to the qualification, but the grade(s) obtained at other institutions are not used in the calculation of the GPA.
 This parallels the treatment of aegrotat and pass grades.